Photo by Rhys Kentish on Unsplash

 To an unusually high degree, the person’s emotions about a situation are interpreted as indicating the objective truth of the situation.
 For instance, if they feel scared by something someone said, they assume the other person must have done something objectively scary.
 Or if they feel angry, they assume the other person must have done something really harmful.
 Additionally, they tend to blame other people when their emotions are triggered (rather than considering whether their reaction might have more to do with themselves than the other person’s behavior).

-The emotional reasoning can be so strong that the facts of the situation (as remembered by this person) get warped to fit their emotion (e.g., “I’m feeling X, and that only makes sense if the other person had said Y, so they must have said Y, even though all the people who witnessed the event say they said Z.”) Important details about the situation or context can get glossed over or forgotten so that the situation (as remembered) better fits their emotional response to the situation.
+The emotional reasoning can be so strong that, when they are emotionally activated, the facts of the situation (as remembered by this person) get warped to fit their emotion (e.g., “I’m feeling X, and that only makes sense if the other person had said Y, so they must have said Y, even though all the people who witnessed the event say they said Z.”) Important details about the situation or context can get glossed over or forgotten so that the situation (as remembered) better fits their emotional response to the situation.

 Of course, everyone engages in emotional reasoning at times (e.g., when we’re feeling anxious, we tend to think that something frightening may happen, and when we’re feeling angry, we tend to think that someone is trying to harm us).
 What I’m referring to here is a recurring pattern of engaging in emotional reasoning to an unusually high degree.